-Anxiety can be caused by stress—by relatively brief stresses, like exams, and by longer and longer lasting ones, like having a loved one with a serious illness, or feeling you don't fit in because of the way you look, or because of your sexual orientation.
+Anxiety is the most common problem for which students come to the Counseling Center.
+Anxiety can be caused by stress—by relatively brief stresses, like exams, and by longer-lasting ones, like having a loved one with a serious illness, or feeling you don't fit in because of the way you look, or because of your sexual orientation.
 Anxiety can also develop without obvious stress.
 It can “run in the family.”
-Regardless of the cause, if anxiety is interfering with your life, counseling will help you.
+Regardless of the cause, if anxiety is interfering with your life, counseling can help you.

 This is the most common kind of anxiety.
 Students describe feeling nauseous, on the verge of tears, and without their normal self-confidence.
 They feel indecisive, irritable, “on edge,” and “ready to snap.”
 They’re often having trouble concentrating and sleeping.
 Headaches and other physical problems are typical.

 About 10% of students will experience panic attacks at some point, usually starting in college.
 For some, these attacks become chronic.

 Public Speaking Anxiety

 Fear of public speaking often appears in early adolescence, but is not a major problem until college, when more public speaking is required in many courses.
 Students may "blank-out," freeze, feel like they’re "talking gibberish,” or fear that they are visibly trembling, sweating, etc. If left unaddressed,, students sometimes drop classes or change majors to avoid public speaking.